lo1tuma/pr-log/README.md

 When enabled this option outputs the stacktrace of an error additionally to the error message to `stderr`.

+#### --cherry-pick

+When enabled this option lists out cherry-picks to the log instead of PR merges.
+This can be useful for publishing flows where you are simultaneously maintaining stable and pre-release branches and want to generate changelogs of cherry picks in one direction or another.

 ### Correct usage makes a clean and complete changelog

 If you want your changelog to be complete and clean you have to follow these rules: